· 3 min read

-QUERÉTARO, Mexico and SAN DIEGO, Calif. - QAI (Quality Assurance International), Inc., a leading certifier of organic food in North America and part of the global public health organization NSF International, has received approval from Mexico’s National Service of Agro Alimentary Health, Safety, and Quality for the Agrofood Industry (SENASICA) to certify to the Organic Products Law (LPO).
+QUERÉTARO, Mexico and SAN DIEGO, Calif. - QAI (Quality Assurance International), Inc., a leading certifier of organic food in North America and part of the global public health organization NSF, has received approval from Mexico’s National Service of Agro Alimentary Health, Safety, and Quality for the Agrofood Industry (SENASICA) to certify to the Organic Products Law (LPO).
 The QAI office in Mexico (NSF de Mexico S de RL de CV) can now certify organic ingredients and products to the required Mexican organic certification law under the LPO for any organic product or food claiming “100% organic”, “organic” or “made with organic,” in order to be sold in the Mexican marketplace.

 QAI has over 25 years of experience certifying organic ingredients and products, and the QAI experts in Querétaro, Mexico can now issue LPO certification for organic ingredient importers allowing entrance into the country with the third largest number of organic food producers.1